 The Commission received numerous concerns affecting persons with disabilities especially women, young girls and children with disabilities during the commemoration of 16 days of activism.
 This is because women and girls with disability are likely to suffer from intersectional discrimination based on their gender and disability and therefore bear the brunt of the challenges faced by people with disabilities.
 The exposure and increased incidence of gender-based violence and abuse against persons with disabilities was the most dominant concern, which is worsened by the existence of a legal instrument that inadequately protects the rights of person with disabilities.
 The Disabled Persons Act in its current state does not conform to the Constitution and the Convention on the Rights of Persons with Disabilities (CRPD) to which Zimbabwe is a party to.
-Although, the Persons with Disabilities is before Parliament, the Bill fails to recognise core principles of the rights of persons with disabilities as entrenched in the Constitution.
 It is recommended that the alignment of Disabled Persons Act be expedited, the CRPD be fully domesticated and include the following;

 - a) The Act must incorporate a non-discriminatory clause on the basis of disability as provided for by the CRPD.
-Discrimination on the basis of disability must be prohibited. - b) The concept of reasonable accommodations must be incorporated to ensure that persons with disabilities participate in society and enjoy their rights on an equal basis with others.
-This is in terms of the human rights approach encompassed in the CRPD. - c) The Act must conform to Section 22 of the Constitution which recognises the rights of persons with disabilities to be treated with respect and dignity. - d) The Act must comply with Section 83 of the Constitution, particularly Subsection (c), which provides that the State must take appropriate measures to ensure that persons with disabilities are protected from all forms of exploitation and abuse.
-This is subject to the availability of resources. - e) The National Disability Board should be entrusted with issuing infrastructural adjustments without ministerial consent, and in relation to both new and old buildings and infrastructural developments.
+Discrimination on the basis of disability must be prohibited; - b) The concept of reasonable accommodations must be incorporated to ensure that persons with disabilities participate in society and enjoy their rights on an equal basis with others.
+This is in terms of the human rights approach encompassed in the CRPD; - c) The Act must conform to Section 22 of the Constitution which recognises the rights of persons with disabilities to be treated with respect and dignity; - d) The Act must comply with Section 83 of the Constitution, particularly Subsection (c), which provides that the State must take appropriate measures to ensure that persons with disabilities are protected from all forms of exploitation and abuse.
+This is subject to the availability of resources.